 - 1. Provide aging in place development that encourages active lifestyles and offers flexible options for housing and convenient access to services. - 2.
-Ensure development is integrated with Pioneer Square and other adjacent developments using trails or walkways.
+Ensure development is integrated with Pioneer Square using trails or walkways.

 2.9.12 Mixed-Use Comprehensive Policies